openhab/openhab-addons/addons/binding/org.openhab.binding.neeo/README.md

 Since the NEEO Brain ONLY allows a single forward actions URL, the NEEO Brain Bridge can be configured to:

-1. Whether to register for forward actions or not
+1. Whether to register for forward actions or not.
-2. If forward actions has been registered, forward the action on to other URLs for processing
+2. If forward actions has been registered, forward the action on to other URLs for processing.

 This will allow you to use other devices that want to consume the forward actions (in addition to openHAB).

 ## Thing Configuration